robin-rodrigues/robin-rodrigues/README.md

 # Hi there, I'm Robin 👋

-I'm a Software Engineer L2 at eMeasurematics, based in Mumbai, Maharashtra, India.
-With over 3.8 years of experience, I specialize in Java, Spring Framework, Hibernate, MySQL, and Apache Airflow.
+Software Engineer L2 with 3.8+ years of experience in Java, Spring Framework, Hibernate, and MySQL, specializing in event-driven architecture.
 Passionate about continuous learning and leveraging expertise to make meaningful contributions in full-time software engineering roles.

 ## Connect with Me